ashemath/ansible-thewizard/README.md

 It executes debug message tasks that "sing" the lyrics.

-I include a idempotency exercise that pulls on the `role_name` special variable to craft a file in a generate `proof/` folder.
+I include a idempotency exercise that pulls on the `role_name` special variable to craft a file in a generated `proof/` folder.

 `roles/role_a/tasks/main.yml`